RickRomig/i3wm-debian/README.md

 # i3 on Debian Stable
+## Description
+This repository contains scripts and support files to install the i3 Window Manager on a minimal installation of Debian Stable.
+## License
+Copyright © 2025, Richard B. Romig
+Files and scripts in this reposoitorry are licensed under the GNU General Public Licencse, version 2 which can be found in the [repository](https://github.com/RickRomig/i3wm-debian/blob/main/README.md)
 ## Files
 1. **Debian-Minimal-Install.md** - Instructions for a minimal installation of Debian.
 2. **run.sh** - Installs i3-wm and necessary software.